rnshah9/dromajo/README.md

 # RISCVEMU - Esperanto Technology's RISC-V Reference Model

-RISCVEMU is based on Fabrice Bellard's emulator of the save name [1].
-We have substantially modified this to suit our needs as a golden model for co-simulation with Maxion.
+RISCVEMU is based on Fabrice Bellard's emulator of the same name, since renamed `TinyEmu' [1].
+We have substantially modified this to suit our needs as a golden model for co-simulation with ET-Maxion.

 ## Building